fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/8076044.svg" width="9" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/8076044_1.svg" width="9" />

 If we step to A, we cannot step left and therefure must continue to B (or right).
-From B, the only possibility is C, but the 5 x 3 area is not just impair, there is less of the C-parity field than the other.
+From B, the only possibility is C, but the 5&nbsp;x&nbsp;3 area is not just impair, there is less of the C-parity field than the other.
 In the rule, I introduced a new field that indicates the entry point; this has always been the start field until now.

 <img align="top" src="References/rules/9_old/Double C-Shape Determined.svg" width="3" />